jqzj/metadata_jal/markdown/icpsr_study_schema.md

 **Usage Notes:** Age, nationality, and residence commonly help to delineate a given universe, but any of a number of factors may be involved, such as sex, race, income, veteran status, criminal convictions, etc. The Universe may consist of elements other than persons, such as housing units, court cases, deaths, countries, etc. It should be possible to tell from the description of the universe whether a given individual or element (hypothetical or real) is a member of the population under study.
 Typically, the Universe statement is about one sentence or shorter, and reflects the entire possible population a data collection sought to study.

+**ICPSR Input Guidance:** Universe is distinct from Sampling as it describes the population the study seeks to analyze, while Sampling describes how the researchers selected participants among that population.
+Universe should not contain information about methodology, only general information about the target population.

 **Examples:**

 ```json